 It’s a mentor’s job to tell you what to do

-Again, obviously, there will be times when a mentor is going to give you advice and tell you how he would play the hand that you’ve been dealt.
-But more than that, it’s a mentor’s job to listen to you and help provide you with the right tools, provide expert advice and tips to increase productivity to achieve your own success.
+Again, obviously, there will be times when a mentor will give you advice and tell you how he would play the hand that you’ve been dealt.
+But more than that, it’s a formal mentor’s job to listen to you, help provide you with the right tools, provide expert advice and tips to increase productivity to achieve your own business success.
 You’re still in control of your business, personal life, and decision-making process.

 Everyone will benefit from having a business mentor

-It’s probably a strange thing to hear from a business coach, but the truth of the matter is, not all mentor/mentee relationships are effective.
-While I do believe that the vast majority of business owners do have something to gain from finding an appropriate business mentor, coach, or advisor – everyone has different needs, personalities, and learning styles.
+It’s probably a strange thing to hear from a business coach, but the truth of the matter is, not every mentor relationship is effective.
+While I believe that every business owner has something to gain from finding an appropriate business mentor, coach, or advisor – everyone has different needs, personalities, and learning styles.

-Alright, now that we’ve got that out of the way, here are a few tips from the pros on how to find a good business mentor, and how to make the most out of a business coaching program.
+Now that we’ve got that out of the way, here are a few tips from the pros on how to find a good business mentor and how to make the most out of a business coaching program.

 Take the initiative

 This goes for every stage of the mentoring process.
-From the moment you start searching to the first meeting, to the second year – mentors appreciate a willingness to learn.
-It also helps them do their job when you respond honestly and accurately, provide them with everything they need to do their job, and are actively participating in their coaching program.
+From the moment you start searching to the first meeting to the second year – mentors appreciate a willingness to learn.
+It also helps them do their job when you respond honestly and accurately, provide them with everything they need to do their job and are actively participate in their coaching program.
 Before you start your mentoring service program, you should be able to answer the following questions:

 Don’t seek out validation